T. M. Opera O: Racing statistics

-Stud career
+Stud career and death

 T. M. Opera O was retired to stud in 2002, during which he covered 98 mares.
 He was not considered a success and interest in him steadily declined.
-His most successful offspring on the flat was T. M. Yokado, winner of the Queen Sho.
-T. M. Toppazure became his leading money earner after a successful second career as a jumper.
+His most successful offspring on the flat was T M Yokado, winner of the Queen Sho; out of T. M. Opera O's 139 foals that won a flat race, none of them achieved a graded victory.
+However, T. M. Toppazure became his leading money earner after a successful second career as a jumper.
+Unusually for a retired G1 winning horse, T. M. Opera O's stable was not open for guided tours for most of his retirement, following an incident with visiting fans.

 T. M. Opera O died suddenly after suffering a heart attack at the Hakuba Bokujo, Hokkaido, on May 17, 2018.
-T. M. Opera O's funeral ceremony was held on June 15, 2018 at Hakuba Bokujo together with Goshawk Ken, another horse that died three days prior to T. M. Opera O.
+T. M. Opera O's funeral ceremony was held on June 15, 2018, at Hakuba Bokujo together with Goshawk Ken, another horse that died three days prior to T. M. Opera O.

+In September 2003, the Journal of Equine Science published a research paper that centered on T. M. Opera O's heart, comparing it to other racehorses active at the time.
+It found that T. M. Opera O's heart had a noticeably heavier left ventricular mass than the other horses examined, and a low resting heart rate of 25 beats per minute.
+The authors of the article suggested T. M. Opera O's unusually large heart was responsible for reducing his resting heart rate.
+When writing about this article, racing journalist David Ashforth attributed T. M. Opera O's success on the race track to his heart's size, drawing a parallel to similar investigations into horseracing legends Secretariat and Eclipse's hearts, which were also found to be unusually large.